peeramid-labs/contracts/docs/contracts/libraries/LibTurnBasedGame.md

 ***WARNING*** Some limitations:
 - This library is still under development and its interfaces may change.
-- getting game data (which has own storage assigement and can be encapsulated from library) however there is no storage slot collision checks in place_
+- getting game data (which has own storage assigement and can be encapsulated from library) however there is no storage slot collision checks in place

+## Implementation

-### GameSettings
+### public struct GameSettings

 ```solidity
 struct GameSettings {